Tscanta/TScanta/README.md

 # About Me:
-Aside from coding I like painting, watching movies and also sometimes I produce music on the side.
+Aside from coding I like g, watching movies and also sometimes I produce music on the side.

 Currently focusing on learning new languages and expanding my knowledge.